OfficeDev/office-js-docs-pr/docs/overview/office-add-ins.md

 ## Next steps

-For a more detailed introduction to developing Office Add-ins, see [Develop Office Add-ins](../develop/develop-overview.md).
+For a more detailed introduction to developing Office Add-ins, see [Buliding Office Add-ins](../overview/office-add-ins-fundamentals.md).

 To start planning solutions that create effective and compelling user experiences, get familiar with the [design guidelines](../design/add-in-design.md) and [best practices](../concepts/add-in-development-best-practices.md) for Office Add-ins.